EventStore/documentation/docs/tutorials/Auto-Scavenge.md

 By following this tutorial, you should have successfully:

-* Scheduled Auto-scavenge to run on EventStoreDB
+* Scheduled Auto-scavenge to run on KurrentDB
-* Verified Auto-scavenge status from EventStoreDB
+* Verified Auto-scavenge status from KurrentDB
 * (Optional) Paused Auto-scavenge
 * (Optional) Resumed Auto-scavenge